IS5882/Open-CyKG/README.md

 * NER refrence [blog](https://medium.com/@utkarsh.kumar2407/named-entity-recognition-using-bidirectional-lstm-crf-9f4942746b3c)
 * Knowledge Graph fusion motivated by the work of CESI `Vashishth, Shikhar, Prince Jain, and Partha Talukdar.
 "Cesi: Canonicalizing open knowledge bases using embeddings and side information."
 Proceedings of the 2018 World Wide Web Conference.
 2018.`.

-*Please cite the approiapte refrences in your work
+*Please cite the appropriate references in your work*